jyn514/flower/README.md

 i built a new SSG, and it works!
 ```
+together with the other files `flower new` generates,
-that generates a very basic scaffold with an index of pages and your rendered writing.
+that generates a very basic scaffold with an index of pages and your rendered page.

 you probably want to customize your site, though. a simple flower site could look like this:
 ```
 $ tree
 .
+├── build.clj
 ├── expressions
 │   └── kbd.clj
 ├── pages
-│   ├── look-ma-new-site.md
-│   └── page.html
+│   └── look-ma-new-site.md
 ├── postprocessors
 │   └── title.clj
 ├── sass